rawlmp/frontEndTest/README.md

 ## One more thing...

-You can see the project in a real environment here:
+You can see the project in real environment here:

 > https://rawlmp.github.io/frontEndTest/

-## Time

-Total time 5:30h mol

-Creating data: 30'
-Creating component: 1h
-Testing: 1h
-Fighting with Chart.js: 1h
-Styling: 2h to infinity...